Extracts calibration fit metrics from a MidarExperiment

 : R-squared value, indicating goodness of fit.coef_a

-: Intercept of the regression line (linear) or coefficient of the linear term (x
+: Slope of the regression line in linear models, or coefficient of the linear term (x

 for linear models.sigma